Ancient universities of Scotland: University of Dundee

-The University of Dundee gained independent university status by Royal Charter in 1967, having previously been a college of the University of St Andrews.
+The University of Dundee gained independent university status by royal charter in 1967, having previously been a college of the University of St Andrews.
 While not governed by the Universities (Scotland) Acts, the institution's Royal Charter provided for it to adopt the characteristics of ancient university governance such as the academic senate, awarding the undergraduate MA degree and electing a Rector.

 As a consequence, some sources have grouped the University of Dundee among the ancient universities.
 The label has also been used by the university itself.
+In a Scottish Government report published in 2019, Dundee is classified as a 'Chartered' university, alongside Strathclyde, Heriot-Watt, and Stirling, as opposed to an 'Ancient' university.

 At the installation of the university's Rector in 2007, the Principal and Vice Chancellor Sir Alan Langlands addressed the issue, noting:

 University of Aberdeen

 Despite being held as an ancient university, the University of Aberdeen was only created in 1860.
 The university was formed by the amalgamation of two existing ancient universities within Aberdeen, which were: